dzobbe/docker-openncp/README.md

 ## Possible Errors

 If the NCP returns the following error during the CDA document retrievement `Failed to load implementation of PatientSearchService: null`, it means that the national connector was not loaded.
+Don't care if you get at the end of the docker-compose outputs the exception `ERROR [liferay/hot_deploy-1][SerialDestination:70] Unable to process message`

+## Information needed for Extensions

+I report here some information that could be useful for those who want to extend the current deployment:

+* If you need to get access and eventually modify your database just run from your host `mysql -h 0.0.0.0 -P {port exposed by one of the DB containers (3306, 3307, 3308)} -u root -pkonfido`
+* If you want to modify properties of OpenNCP, go to `mysql-props-filler/openncp-props-{country}/openncp-configuration.properties` and then rerun `docker-compose up`.
+In this case there is no need of running again `docker-compose build`
+* If you need to modify the one of the .war to be used by countries, then you have to first run `docker-compose build` and after that `docker-compose up`
+*